microsoft/pxt-arcade/docs/courses/csintro3/intro/math.md

 1. What is an advantage of writing expressions out in JavaScript as opposed to blocks?
 2. In JavaScript, how can the order in which an expression is evaluated be changed?
-3. **Challenge:** explain why the different increment, decrement, and assignment operators are be useful for adding to or subtracting from a variable.